Best art and design hotels

 With so many museums, galleries and design studios in the city it's little wonder that Amsterdam’s creative scene has spilt over into the hotel world.
 You'll find lavish art hotels showcase cutting-edge contemporary paintings throughout the lobbies, secret sculpture gardens and quirky boutique establishments boasting masterful interior décor.
 Anyone seeking an inspirational night’s sleep should check out this round-up of some of the best art and design hotels in town.

 This sleek and sophisticated hotel is decked out with artworks by Atelier van Lieshout - the studio founded by visionary Dutch sculptor, Joep van Lieshout.
 Throughout the premises, you’ll find dazzling works to catch the eye.
 And if you need more of an arty fix, there’s even a basement gallery that hosts a rotating programme of exhibitions, events and regular social nights.
 If that doesn’t satisfy your cultural needs for an overnight stay, we don’t know what will.

-This upmarket boutique hotel, with its trendy open lobby and cocktail den, is a buzzing meeting point for Amsterdam’s arty entrepreneurs and creatives.
+With its trendy open lobby and cocktail den, this upmarket boutique hotel is a buzzing meeting point for Amsterdam’s arty entrepreneurs and creatives.
 Artworks spread throughout the building pay homage to the local art and design scene, whilst the events programme encompasses exhibitions, pop-up shops and talks by local makers.

 The Hoxton | Herengracht 255